matthewspelman/alom-web-app/README.md

-# my-final-project
+# alom-web-app
-This is where I'm storing my GA JSD Final Project files.
+This is where I'm storing my alom-web-app files.

-I have constructued a dynamic web application that leverages multiples programming languages and technologies to aid in my effort to change the way people think about meditation.